PGM-Lab/InferPy/docs/notes/guidemodels.rst

 in two different layers:

 -  A **prior model** defining a joint distribution :math:`p(\mathbf{w})` over the global parameters of the model. :math:`\mathbf{w}` can be a single random variable or a bunch of random variables with any given dependency structure.
 -  A **data or observation model** defining a joint conditional distribution :math:`p(\mathbf{x},\mathbf{z}|\mathbf{w})` over the observed quantities :math:`\mathbf{x}` and the the local hidden variables :math:`\mathbf{z}` governing the observation :math:`\mathbf{x}`.
 This data model is specified in a single-sample basis.
 There are many models of interest without local hidden variables, in that case, we simply specify the conditional :math:`p(\mathbf{x}|\mathbf{w})`.
 Similarly, either :math:`\mathbf{x}` or :math:`\mathbf{z}` can be a single random variable or a bunch of random variables with any given dependency structure.

 For example, a Bayesian PCA model has the following graphical structure,

 .. figure:: ../_static/imgs/LinearFactor.png
    :alt: Linear Factor Model
    :scale: 35 %
    :align: center

    Bayesian PCA

 The **prior model** are the variables :math:`w_k`.
 The **data model** is the part of the model surrounded by the box indexed by **N**.

-And this is how this Bayesian PCA model is denfined in InferPy:
+And this is how this Bayesian PCA model is defined in InferPy:

 .. literalinclude:: ../../examples/docs/guidemodels/1.py